Traditional games of India: Contemporary era

+Government policy

+To revive the traditional games, the Indian government started the Bharatiya Khel initiative with the view that these games are more affordable for rural Indians to play, and are important for reviving Indian culture as well as increasing team spirit.
+And in accordance with the National Education Policy (NEP) 2020, 7th-class textbooks have been issued that include content on traditional games.
+The government is also planning to introduce some games like kabaddi and kho-kho into the Olympics if it wins a bid to host a future Olympic event, such as its current bid for the 2036 Olympics.
+The Fit India movement has also contributed to the revival of traditional Indian games, with schools required to include such games as part of physical education.

+Competitions

+At the state level, the Chhattisgarhiya Olympics is an annual Chhattisgarhi competition meant for celebrating traditional games; over 3 million people likely participated in the 2023 edition.
+The Qila Raipur Sports Festival has been celebrating traditional Punjabi sports since 1933.

+Governance

+The Association of Traditional Sports and Games, India (ATSGI) was formed in 2020 with the purpose of revitalizing and fostering traditional games and sports, operating under the guidance of the International Council for Traditional Sports and Games (ICTSG) endorsed by UNESCO.
+Padi Richo, president of the Arunachal Olympic Association, was unanimously elected as president of the ATSGI, with Aman Kumar Sharma in the position of Secretary-General.

 Traditional games

-Gilli Danda
+Gilli danda

-Gilli Danda is similar to many other games around the world, such as the English game of tip-cat, and also has similarities to the popular Indian sport of cricket.
+Gilli danda is similar to many other games around the world, such as the English game of tip-cat, and also has similarities to the British sport of cricket, which is one of the reasons that sport became popular throughout South Asia in the colonial era.
 It is a game where a player hits a short stick on the ground up into the air using a longer stick held in their hand.
 They then hit the airborne stick with the hand-held stick again so that it travels as far as possible.
 If a player on the other team catches the stick before it touches the ground, then the hitter is out (eliminated).

 Nondi

 Nondi (known by several other regional names) is a game similar to hopscotch.
 In it, several connected boxes are drawn on the ground, and players throw a rock or similar object onto one of the boxes and then attempt to hop their way to the box the rock lands in.